BrightcoveLearning/outlearn-player-technologies/modules/js-module.md

 > Note that there is a companion `getAttribute('attribute-name')` method that retrieves the value of an attribute - we will need this later.

-In the JS-Bin below, try adding an `img` tag to the `div` tag, and set the `src` attribute for the image to `https://rcrooks.jsbin.com/lafuju/2/edit?html,js,output` (you'll find this url in a comment in the bin):
+In the CodePen below, try adding an `img` tag to the `div` tag, and set the `src` attribute for the image to `https://rcrooks.jsbin.com/lafuju/2/edit?html,js,output` (you'll find this url in a comment in the bin):

 <!-- @link, "url" : "https://rcrooks.jsbin.com/lafuju/2/edit?html,js,output", "text": "JavaScript Exercide 2" -->